LukasKnuth/lknuth.dev/content/writings/java_in_browser.md

 Again I moved the actual Gamepad handling code into its own `GamepadInput` class.
 Since pacman is a single player game, we only need to support a single gamepad instance.
+Also, we don't want to switch to a newly connected gamepad while the user is still playing.

 ```java
 private static final int NOT_CONNECTED = -1;